AnthonyEdmonds/govuk-laravel/docs/configuration.md

 ### Foot

-'foot.blade.php' contains the call to load the `app.js` JavaScript file.
+`foot.blade.php` contains the call to load the `app.js` JavaScript file.